thilinamj/Student-M-system/README.md

 =======

-This is a web appliaction with rfid technology. how to clone this project
+This is a web appliaction with rfid technology.<br>
+how to clone this project